DrHacker3/Python-JARVIS/README.md

 # Python-JARVIS
 JARVIS like asssistant in python.
 <br>
-You must install os, time, plyer and AppOpener for python.
+You must install os, time, plyer , AppOpener , BeautifulSoup , requests , pywhatkit and random for python.
 <br>
 <h3>This ONLY works properly on windows</h3>